 St Joseph's College was established by the Roman Catholic Church and incorporated by the Legislature of Alberta and affiliated with the University of Alberta in 1926 to provide a Catholic dimension to postsecondary education.
 In collaboration with the University, the College contributes to liberal education by offering courses in the Judaeo-Christian intellectual and religious tradition and applying it to contemporary issues.
+St Joseph's College also offers student resident spaces for men and women located in the heart of campus.

-245.1.2 St Stephen's College
+St Stephen's College